 The Internet is not replacing brick-and-mortar retail, but it is forcing retailers to reconsider how they run their stores.
 The .com and mobile spaces have created natural efficiencies for better, more personalized shopping experiences.
 A consumer can discover in 30 seconds what used to require visiting three stores.
 Instead of thinking in terms of online versus physical retail, business owners should take a cue from ecommerce and integrate data and emerging technologies to deliver richer in-store experiences.
 Retailers can take the first step toward success by sticking to their core competencies and forming strategic relationships with partners who can handle everything else.

 Interested in learning more about our retail solutions?
-Let us know by tweeting us at @SamsungSDSA or reaching out to connect with us at NRF 2018.
+Let us know by tweeting us at @SamsungSDSA.

 Whether you're looking for a specific business solution or just need some questions answered, we're here to help.